mdeinum/mdeinum.github.io/_posts/2018-07-04-PropertySource-with-yaml-files.md

 **NOTE:** To load YAML it is required that SnakeYAML 1.18 or higher is on the classpath!

-The `PropertySourceFactory` interface has a single method, `createPropertySource` that needs to be implemented.
-The `YamlPropertySourceFactory` shown above will load a YAML file into a `java.util.Properties` object and wrap that in a `PropertiesPropertySource` (one of the `PropertySource` implementations).
-To load the YAML file the [`YamlPropertiesFactoryBean`][5] can be used.
-A `PropertySource` is required to have a name and according to the contract it can be either given by the `name` attribute on the `@PropertySource` annotation or it will be derived from the `Resource.getDescription` method.

 Next the YAML file, `blog.yaml` which we want to load:

 ```yaml